-- 1. Systems registered in M-RETS must utilize an ANSI C.12 certified revenue quality meter. - 2 - Systems over 25 kW registered in GATS must utilize a new meter that meets ANSI C.12 standards. - 3. - 3.
+- 1. Systems registered in M-RETS must utilize an ANSI C.12 certified revenue quality meter. - 2.
+Systems over 25 kW registered in GATS must utilize a new meter that meets ANSI C.12 standards. - 3.
 Systems over 10 kW and less than 25 kW in size registered with GATS must utilize a meter that meets ANSI C.12 standards.
-Meters that are refurbished (and certified by the meter supplier) are allowed. - 4. - 4.
+Meters that are refurbished (and certified by the meter supplier) are allowed. - 4.
 Systems of 10 kW in size and below registered with GATS must utilize either a meter that is accurate to +/- 5% (including refurbished and certified meters), or an inverter that is specified by the manufacturer to be accurate to +/-5%.
-The inverter must be UL-certified and must include either a digital or web-based output display. - 5.
-Inverters with integrated ANSI C.12 compliant meters are allowed with a specification sheet showing this standard has been met. - 1.5.
+The inverter must be UL-certified and must include either a digital or web-based output display.
+Inverters with integrated ANSI C.12 compliant meters are allowed with a specification sheet showing this standard has been met. - 5.
 No system is required to have automated or remote meter reporting capability, although such meters are allowed if they meet the requirements in sections 1-4 above. - 6.
-The Agency is considering allowing systems with DC meters to participate in the Program and is aware that the ANSI Accredited Standards Committee C12 is presently considering creation of a new DC metering standard; however, that standard has not been finalized as of the date of release of this draft Program Guidebook and likely will not have been finalized by the time the Program opens for project applications in January of 2019.
-As part of the release of this draft Program Guidebook, the Agency invites feedback on what tractable standards the Agency could adopt to allow photovoltaic systems with DC meters to participate in the Program.
-One possibility raised previously by stakeholders has been to allow any DC meter with a manufacturer's accuracy rating equivalent to the ANSI C.12 accuracy standard for AC meters (± 2%), and the Agency welcomes feedback on this approach or other approaches.
+As referenced above, the Agency has not yet adopted a DC metering standard and welcomes continued feedback on the proper approach.